nlesc-ave/ave-demo/README.md

 ## Dataset

 The files in the `data/` directory contains data for the first 100000 basepairs of chromosome 6 of the Tomato genome.
+The construction of the dataset is described at https://github.com/nlesc-ave/ave-demo/blob/master/data/README.md .

 ## Run